KOQ-UTx10101/inisev-demo/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

-## Special Directories
+## Project Overview

-You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.
+This project uses Nuxt.js (v2) + ExpressJS without any extra plugins.

-### `assets`
+### `api`

-The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).
+The api directory contains the expressjs backend that will be served by Nuxt.js done to expose the `GET /api/users` endpoint.

 ### `components`

-The components directory contains your Vue.js components.
-Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).
+The components directory contains the `UserCard` & `UserModal` Vue.js components used to build the `/users` page.

 ### `layouts`

-Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).
+Two Layouts have been created `default` acts as the guest layout & `loggedin` which facilitates protecting and displaying pages that require auth.

 ### `pages`

-This directory contains your application views and routes.
-Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.
+This directory contains the application views and routes.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).

-### `plugins`

-The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
-This is the place to add Vue plugins and to inject functions or constants.
-Every time you need to use `Vue.use()`, you should create a file in `plugins/` and add its path to plugins in `nuxt.config.js`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).

 ### `static`

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.
+This directory contains the static files.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

 ### `store`

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.
+This directory contains the Vuex store used to manage the Authentication state for the application.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
+### `task`

+Contains the task related information.